-In Webamp we have a client who runs the physical wine and spirits shop Østerbro Vin in Copenhagen.
-But canny as he is, he has chosen to complement his physical store with a webshop - a choice that has given him a target audience that extends geographically far beyond the Copenhagen city limits.
+In Webamp , we have a customer who runs the physical wine and spirits store Østerbro Vin in Copenhagen.
+But resourceful as he is, he has chosen to supplement his physical store with a webshop - a choice that has given him a target audience that geographically extends far beyond the Copenhagen city limits.

 This means that the other day the wine merchant sold a bottle of whisky for almost 700 DKK to a customer in South West Jutland - a sale that would hardly have been possible if the customer had to drive across the country to reach the physical store in Copenhagen.

 The point is that with a webshop you can attract customers who are far from your local area.
 That way, you have a much larger potential audience.

 Let's pretend you have a shop out in the physical, analogue reality - which you probably do, since you're chewing through this post.